top of page

 I'm the Personal Trainer Who Doesn't Like the Gym

-Though many of us are not too comfortable in gym spaces, there are ways that we can overcome these challenges and forge a new relationship with the gym.. but maybe we don't have to have the gym in the mix in the first place.
+Though many of us are not too comfortable in gym spaces, there are ways that we can overcome these challenges and forge a new relationship with the gym.. but it's so freeing to keep in mind that we don't have to have the gym in the mix in the first place.

-From simply the non-sensical and cringe mode of how men relate to each other in the gym and the sense of not belonging or fitting in due to the over-competitive, primitive nature of many of these spaces.
+From simply the non-sensical and cringe mode of how we often relate to each other in the gym and the sense of not belonging or fitting in due to the over-competitive, primitive nature of many of these spaces.

 Discrimination, body image pressures, lack of representation, and internalised homophobia have all contributed to a negative relationship with the gym for many within the LGBTQ+ community, and out of it.